automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Xuwulong.md

 # Xuwulong
-## Description: This iguanodontid ornithopod was recently discovered in China.
+## This iguanodontid ornithopod was recently discovered in China.